 The SCRIPTS project fosters collaboration by gathering top researchers from a range of disciplines at prominent research institutions in Berlin.
 Freie Universität Berlin and Humboldt-Universität zu Berlin are, for instance, internationally recognized for their work in the social sciences and area studies.
 The Berlin Social Science Center (WZB) is among the most internationally renowned research centres in the social sciences.
 In addition, the German Institute for Economic Research (DIW), the Hertie School (Hertie School), the Berlin branch of the German Institute of Global and Area Studies (GIGA), the Center for Eastern European and International Studies (ZOiS), and the Leibniz-Zentrum Moderner Orient (ZMO) are excellent partners with focus on various aspects related to the contestations of the liberal script in important global regions.

-The BGTS has a separate application process.
-The deadline for applications is 31 January 2020.
+The BGTS has a separate application process, which starts on 1 December 2020.
+The deadline for applications is 31 January 2021.